tejasmr/tejasmr/README.md

 You can find it on: https://github.com/tezz-io/NoteTekr

+### 📅 TymTebal
+This is a simple time table management app which was built with both front-end and back-end concepts.

+It has persistent data storage!

+You can find it on: https://github.com/tezz-io/TymTebal

 <!--
 **tezz-io/tezz-io** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.